-In case of fatal error (E1) or severe error (E2), PM5xx and all its communication modules, including SM560-S Safety CPU, will be stopped.
-PROFIsafe F-Host stack continues running on SM560-S in a fail-safe mode.
+In case of fatal error (E1) or severe error (E2), PM5xx and all its communication modules, including the Safety CPU, will be stopped.
+PROFIsafe F-Host and F-Devices stacks continues running on the Safety CPU in a fail-safe mode.